 - If the department chair approves the student's appeal and the faculty member does not appeal that decision;

 - If the dean approves the student's appeal based on the hearing panel's recommendation and the faculty member does not appeal that decision; or

 - If the Academic Appeals Committee approves the student's appeal.

 - All incidents of harassment based on a student's sex, gender, gender identity or expression or sexual orientation will be resolved through the Sexual Misconduct Policy.

-- Incidents of harassment based on a student's race, color, national origin, disability, religion, age, veteran status or any other characteristic protected by law will be resolved through the Student Conduct System (if the alleged harasser is a student) or through the Chief Human Resources Officer in accordance with University personnel policies (if the alleged harasser is a faculty member, staff or vendor).
+- Incidents of discrimination or harassment based on a student's race, color, national origin, sex, disability, religion, age, marital status, veteran status, gender identity or expression, sexual orientation or any other characteristic protected by applicable law will be resolved through the Non-Discrimination Policy.

 - A student may also seek emotional support by discussing the alleged harassment privately and in confidence with a psychologist from the Center for Counseling and Student Development.

 - Non-Retaliation: It is a violation of University policy to retaliate in any way against students because they have raised allegations of discrimination or unlawful harassment.